Balanced Audiovisual Dataset for Imbalance Analysis: Experiments on Our Dataset

-As Table~\ref{tab:our_different_degree_all} shows, the existing methods perform consistent results as the previous datasets on some scenarios: all the imbalance methods achieve better results than the baseline and the unimodal model on the complete set, which proves the effectiveness of existing imbalance methods.
+As Table~\ref{tab:our_different_degree_all} shows, when trained on our balanced audiovisual dataset, all the imbalance methods exhibit superior performance than the baseline and the unimodal model on the overall set, which proves the effectiveness of existing imbalance methods.

-Nevertheless, there exist some results different from the observed phenomena on previous imbalanced datasets.
-The Baseline, OGM-GE\cite{peng2022balanced} and Grad-Blending\cite{wang2020makes} methods gain significant improvement on the audio preferred subset, while the Greedy\cite{wu2022characterizing} method fails to exceed the audio unimodal on such subset, as demonstrated in Table~\ref{tab:our_different_degree_all}.
-These results indicate that existing imbalance methods would not consistently prefer a specific modality when the distribution of modality discrepancy becomes balanced, which proves that the modality bias would affect the performance of imbalance methods.

-However, there still exists no method that exceeds all unimodal models on every modality preferred subset.
-It seems that existing imbalance methods only provide a compromise between modalities, instead fully exploiting multiple modalities to the best.
-Although the results of existing experiments consistently demonstrate such conjecture, it cannot reach a solid conclusion due to the influence of different datasets.
-Thus, we conduct controlled experiments to verify this conjecture.